wmabebe/jts/README.md

     }

     /**
-     * Called in each simulation step
+     * Called in each simulation step in parallel for each object of the
+     * implementing class
      *
      * @param duration
      *            duration to simulate in seconds